 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why many people are now choosing WordPress to put up stores online is that WordPress-based e-commerce solutions are quite inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why more businesses are now choosing WordPress to put up stores online is that WordPress-based e-commerce solutions are quite inexpensive (some ‘lite’ versions are even free!).

 We’ll show you later some examples of using WordPress to handle different e-commerce scenarios.
 For now, the important thing to keep in mind is that your WordPress site can be used to sell all kinds of goods and services, handle all kinds of transactions and integrate with many third-party solutions and backend applications.